Friday, April 8, 2022

 With its palimpsest of conquest

-(They call them souvenirs),
+(They call them souvenirs).

-As the unearthed ancient ruins spring
+The unearthed ancient ruins spring

 From irrigation ditches.

-Pyramid di Chestio built into the wall
+Pyramid di Chestio is built into the wall

-Two homages to things celestial.
+Presents homage to things celestial.

 Everyone loves a story,

-And it's always the same story,
+And it's always the same, though protagonists change,

 The one when in Rome, say,

-Where a prostitute morphed to a she-wolf
+Where a whore shape-shifted to a she-wolf

 And Caesar went from God to someone betrayed